platformsh/platformsh-docs/src/languages/php/frameworks.md

-# PHP Featured Frameworks
+---
+title: "Frameworks"
+weight: 2

-Full Drush support and Composer-based builds make handling dependencies and builds for PHP frameworks as simple as committing your `composer.json` to your project.
+description: "Full Drush support and Composer-based builds make handling dependencies and builds for PHP frameworks as simple as committing your <code>composer.json</code> to your project."
+---

 ## Drupal